Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Experiments

-\textbf{Datasets.}~We use four robotics datasets (\textbf{Go Stanford}~\cite{hirose2018gonet}, \textbf{ReCon}~\cite{shah2021rapid}, \textbf{SCAND}~\cite{karnan2022socially}, and \textbf{HuRoN}~\cite{hirose2023sacson}) for training and in-domain evaluation, and reserve \textbf{TartanDrive}~\cite{triest2022tartandrive} as an unseen test set.~We select these datasets because they cover complementary aspects of real-world navigation; for instance, ReCon targets open-world settings, whereas SCAND emphasizes socially compliant navigation across varied environments.
-To standardize action magnitudes across embodiments, we normalize per-frame displacement by average step size (in meters), filter out backward motions and trajectories shorter than three steps like \cite{bar2025navigation, sridhar2024nomad}, and segment each trajectory’s visual stream into semantically coherent sub-scenes using Qwen-VL-2.5~\cite{bai2025qwen2}.
-After filtering, we obtain the following numbers of trajectories: Go Stanford (train/eval: 4457/496), ReCon (4652/517), SCAND (2560/285), HuRoN (4642/516), and TartanDrive (eval only: 500).
+\item \underline{\textbf{Setting~(ii)}} \emph{Humanoid Navigation}: we use the navigation subset of the \textbf{1X Humanoid Dataset}~\citep{1X_Technologies_1X_World_Model_2024} with 25-DoF joint-angle actions.
+Following~\citep{bagchi2026walk}, we train a separate UniWM instance due to incompatible action representations. \end{itemize} For Setting~(i), we normalize per-frame displacement by the average step size, filter backward motions~\citep{bar2025navigation, sridhar2024nomad} and trajectories shorter than three steps, and segment visual streams into sub-scenes via Qwen-VL-2.5~\citep{bai2025qwen2}.
+For 1X Humanoid, we retain only navigation episodes.
+After preprocessing, the trajectory counts are: Go Stanford (4457/496), ReCon (4652/517), SCAND (2560/285), HuRoN (4642/516), 1X Humanoid (6599/733), and TartanDrive (eval only: 500).

-\textbf{Evaluation Metrics.} We evaluate performance using two suites of metrics. \textbf{(1) Navigation quality.} We report Absolute Trajectory Error (ATE), Relative Pose Error (RPE)~\cite{sturm2012evaluating}, and Success Rate (SR).
-SR deems a trajectory successful if final distance to goal is smaller than the agent’s average step size (in meters). \textbf{(2) Visualization quality.} For navigation visualization, we use structural/perceptual metrics SSIM \cite{wang2004ssim}, PSNR \cite{hore2010image}, LPIPS \cite{zhang2018unreasonable}, and DreamSim \cite{fu2023dreamsim}.
-To assess longer-horizon stability under rollout, we introduce four metrics: SSIM@n, PSNR@n, LPIPS@n, and DreamSim@n.
-(Details in Appx.~\ref{appx. eval metrics}.)
+\textbf{Evaluation Metrics.} We report two suites of metrics. \textbf{(1) Navigation quality:} Absolute Trajectory Error (ATE), Relative Pose Error (RPE)~\citep{sturm2012evaluating}, and Success Rate (SR).
+SR counts success when the final distance to the goal is below the agent’s average step size (meters). \textbf{(2) Visualization quality:} SSIM~\citep{wang2004ssim}, PSNR~\citep{hore2010image}, LPIPS~\citep{zhang2018unreasonable}, and DreamSim~\citep{fu2023dreamsim}.
+To assess long-horizon stability under rollout, we also compute SSIM@n, PSNR@n, LPIPS@n, and DreamSim@n.
+Due to space limits, kindly refer to \textbf{Appendix} for additional details.

-\textbf{Implementation Details.}~UniWM is fine-tuned upon GAIR Anole-7B~\cite{chern2024anole} (4096-token context) while freezing the text and image tokenizers as well as the bin-token encoder.
-Input images are resized to $448 \times 448$ (height $\times$ width) and discretized into 784 visual tokens.
-During training, only the LoRA~\cite{hu2022lora} adapters (rank = 16) in the Transformer’s \textit{qkv}-projections are updated~\cite{liu2023llava}.
-Optimization is performed with AdamW for 20 epochs using a learning rate of $2\times10^{-4}$.
-Training runs on 4$\times$NVIDIA A100 GPUs (80GB each) with a global batch size of 8 (per-GPU batch = 1, gradient accumulation = 2).
-For inference, we designate two special tokens $<$boss$>$ and $<$eoss$>$ (token IDs 8196 and 8197) to trigger the key–value (KV) deposit of intra-step memory bank, and extract KV for enhancement from decoder layers $\{l_0,l_7,l_{15},l_{23},l_{31}\}$.